ihmeuw/vivarium_research/docs/source/models/other_models/pregnancy/gbd_2021_mncnh/index.rst

   Maternal disorders are entirely handled in the intrapartum model for wave 1 of this project.
 At current there are no risk factors (other than age) included either.

-  We will add risk factors to this model (BMI, blood pressure, hemoglobin) and may also add some maternal disorders, such as preeclampsia and anemia.
+  We will add risk factors to this model (BMI, blood pressure, hemoglobin, blood glucose level) and may also add some maternal disorders, such as preeclampsia, anemia, and gestational diabetes.
 Though we have not determined where we will have simulants accumulate YLDs/deaths (might all be in the intrapartum model).

 .. list-table:: State definitions
   :widths: 15 15 15